 - 1. Complete all courses required for the license - 2.
-Fulfill all requirements for graduation from Marietta College or hold a bachelor's degree from another accredited four-year institution.

-- 3. Earn a grade of C or higher in Education 440, Capstone. - 4.
+Fulfill all requirements for graduation from Marietta College or hold a bachelor's degree from another accredited four-year institution. - 3.
+Earn a grade of C or higher in Education 440, Capstone. - 4.
 Earn a minimum cumulative G.P.A of at least 3.0 - 5.
-Receive an overall rating of at least 42 on the CPAST evaluation rubric, AND a minimum of "Meets Expectations" for the following criterion: A, C, D, E, G, I, J, K, L, P, Q, R, and U. No rows may be scored at Does Not Meet Expectations. - 6.
-Complete and submit the Teacher Performance Assessment and have scores posted.
-A minimum score of 37 is required in order for your edTPA score to be used as your assessment of professional knowledge requirement for licensure. - 7.
-Successfully complete all examination(s) required for the license by the Ohio Department of Education (a graduation requirement) - 8.
+Receive an overall rating of at least 2.0 on the Internship Evaluation rubric - 6.
+Complete and submit the Teacher Performance Assessment and have scores posted

+- 7. Successfully complete all examination(s) required for the license by the Ohio Department of Education - 8.
 Complete a fingerprint and background check - 9.
 Establish a SAFE account and complete the Ohio online licensure application at https://safe.ode.state.oh.us/portal